istio/istio.io/content/en/news/releases/1.7.x/announcing-1.7/_index.md

-We were very proud to be called out as one of the top five [fastest growing](https://octoverse.github.com/#top-and-trending-projects) open source projects in all of GitHub.
+We were very proud to be called out as one of the top five [fastest growing](https://octoverse.github.com/#top-and-trending-projects) open source projects in all of GitHub in 2019.
 Want to get involved?
 Join one of our [Working Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md) and help us make Istio even better.